Climate Driver Update archive

 Values of the three key NINO indices for June 2022 were: NINO3 −0.3 °C, NINO3.4 −0.4 °C, and NINO4 −0.3 °C.

-For the week ending 3 July 2022, sea surface temperatures (SST) in the tropical Pacific Ocean were generally near average close to the equator, however small pockets of weak warm anomalies were present along the equator in parts of the eastern equatorial Pacific east of 150°W. SSTs were slightly cooler than average over much of the tropical central and eastern Pacific south of the equator.
+For the week ending 17 July 2022, sea surface temperatures (SST) in the tropical Pacific Ocean were generally near average close to the equator, except for slightly cooler than normal temperatures on and to the west of the Dateline along the equator and small pockets of weak warm anomalies in parts of the eastern equatorial Pacific east of 150°W. Cool SST anomalies are persisting over much of the tropical central and eastern Pacific south of the equator.

 Warm SST anomalies continue over the southern Maritime Continent and around much of Australia.